 In the second year of a Big 4 audit graduate scheme, an employee could expect a modest increase to their salary of around 10-15% presuming both individual and firm performance is at a reasonable level.

 Between years 2 and 3, an auditor can expect a slightly larger jump (15-20% increase) as they begin to take on greater responsibilities within audits and start to lead small teams.
 All being well, a third-year auditor can commonly earn £35,000+ per year.

 How will a Big 4 auditor’s salary change over their audit career?

 A typical audit career may look something like this:

 Step 1) 3-year graduate scheme at the end of which, you will become a fully qualified Accountant.

 Step 2) Once qualified, you will be promoted to an ‘Assistant Manager’ or ‘In-charge’ who is responsible for the day-to-day operations of an audit and typically runs a small team.

 Step 3) Two or three years later, another promotion to ‘Manager’ will be on the cards.
-At which point, the audit role will pivot to a point where your time will be spent managing the big-picture audit details, reviewing junior auditors work and helping tackle complex audit issues.
+At this point, the audit role will pivot to a point where your time will be spent managing the big-picture audit details, reviewing junior auditors’ work and helping tackle complex audit issues.

 Step 4) A further year or two down the line, a promotion to ‘Senior Manager’ is possible which entails similar responsibilities to a ‘Manager’ only with larger, more complex clients and more responsibilities within the audit department itself.